Arth0x/Mindustrinity/README.md

 <h1>Welcom to MindusTrinity<h1>

 <h2>A little addon with 3 new element.
-This mod add turrets, new units an lots of vannilla improvement.<h2>
+This mod add turrets, new units and lots of vanilla improvement.<h2>

-<h2>This is not a full release and might be bugged, unbalanced or not textured so keep it up to date<h2>
+<h2>This is not a full release and might be bugged, unbalanced or not textured so keep it up to date.<h2>

 <h3>#myfirstmod<h3>